slatedocs/slate/source/includes/_resourcedefns.md

 * `Absent`

-### SDCard.WriteCount

-**JSONPath**: `/SDCard/WriteCount` (read only integer)

-The number of writes on the SD card.
-Rendered only if this is an HP-certified SD card.

 ### SDCard.Status.HealthRollUp

 **JSONPath**: `/SDCard/Status/HealthRollUp` (read only enumeration)

-Indicates the overall health state of this resource and its dependent resources.
+This represents the overall health state from the view of this resource.

 **Defined values**:

+* `null`:  the value is temporarily unavailable

 * `OK`